shekhargulati/play-the-missing-tutorial/02-templates.md

 Play comes bundled with [Twirl](https://github.com/playframework/twirl), a powerful Scala based template engine.

 Let's write our first template.
-Templates are created inside the `application/views` directory.
-Create new file `index.scala.html` and populate it with following content.
+Templates are typically created inside the `app/views` directory.
+Create a new folder called `views`, a new file in the newly created `views` folder called `index.scala.html`, and populate it with following content.

 ```html
 @(title: String, user: Map[String, String])